JLS-bz/Dashboards/README.md

 *Direct quotation from Kulshrestha (2020)*

 When performing LDA, the number of topics is fixed and predetermined.
-To find the optimal number of topics, LDA models with num topics are trained and their corresponding logLikelihood and logPerplexity calculated.
+To find the optimal number of topics, LDA models with x number of topics are trained and their corresponding logLikelihood and logPerplexity calculated.

 ![](Images/likelihood.png) ![](Images/perplexity.png)